 - Initiate workplace conversations more easily.

-Establishing genuine connections through banter can make even the most tedious days at work much more interesting.
+Establishing genuine connections through banter can make even the most tedious days at work much more enjoyable.

-Moreover, everything you send will be saved forever, due to Pumble’s unlimited message history.
+Best of all, everything you send will be saved forever, due to Pumble’s unlimited messaging history, and easily accessible, thanks to the app’s search feature.

-Secondly, in Pumble, you are not limited to starting conversations with colleagues from your organization solely.
-You can invite guests and give them roles and permissions to make them feel at home at your organization’s workplace.
+And, if you’re lacking conversation partners, you can even invite external guests and give them roles and permissions to make them feel at home at your organization’s workplace.